zihaod/ViLT_MDETR/README.md

 ```

 You can easily run the code sequentially to reproduce all the results.
-But you will need to upload your own images and make sure the file names matche strings in the notebook.
+But you will need to upload your own images and make sure the file names matches strings in the notebook.